matt9527-marist/MyObsidianNotes/Machine Learning/011 Tree-Based Methods and Ensembles.md

 Suppose each of the above lines is one linear classifier.
 On their own, they have a lot of errors, but when we use them together, we get much better results.

 **Types of Ensembles**:
-1) Homogeneous:
+1) Homogeneous: Trees are the same
 	- Decision tree ensembles: Bagging, Boosting,
-2) Heterogeneous: Stacked Estimators
+2) Heterogeneous: Stacked Estimators: Trees are different
 	- Variants of Bagging: Random Forests (RF), Extra Trees

 Example ensemble usage using decision trees: